danvalen1/Corona-Employment/README.md

 ## Conclusion

-We reccomend monitoring closely communities based on the metrics described in our research in order to quickly allocate funds and support where it is likely to be needed most.
+We recommend monitoring closely communities based on the metrics described in our research in order to quickly allocate funds and support where it is likely to be needed most.

 ## Repository Structure